Member Center: Children's Dental Health Month

 The American Dental Association produces a program planning kit for its state and local societies and dental alliances to assist them in local promotional efforts.
 Planning kits include a poster, planning workbook, suggested resources, reproducible handouts, and publicity information.
 Posters are also available to the dental societies for use in classroom visits.

-or call 605-224-9133.
+at 605-224-9133.
 Please keep in mind that our material is available for South Dakota dental offices and organizations only.
 Other states can order directly from the ADA